mendezr1977/CourseraGettingCleaningData/README.md

 7. Bind columns from 3 data frames: for activity labels and subject ID for test and training main data sets

-8. Then reanem first 4 columns of merged data set : Source, SubjectID, TrainingID, TrainingLAbel
+8. Then rename first 4 columns of merged data set : Source, SubjectID, TrainingID, TrainingLAbel

 9. Only now it is possible to merge both main dataframes X_train and X_test